 Repeat the process aiming to load 3-5 embryos per dish.

 Image embryos on an inverted confocal microscope (see Table of Materials).
 Use a 40×/1.3 NA oil objective to obtain high enough resolution.
-Visualize mCFP, sfGFP, and tagRFP with 405, 488, and 552 nm, respectively, on the Leica scope.
+Visualize mCFP, sfGFP, and tagRFP with 405, 488, and 552 nm, respectively, on the scope.
 Adjust filters and settings to have high contrast while avoiding saturation and minimize leak through between the channels.

 Repeat the mounting and imaging for different conditions.